perplorm/perplorm.github.io/documentation/03-basic-crud.markdown

 $author = AuthorQuery::create()->findPk(1);
 ```

-This issues a simple SELECT SQL query and returns one author object.
+This generates a SELECT SQL query (below) and populates the object with all of the values from the table columns.

 ```sql
 SELECT author.id, author.first_name, author.last_name